Nicolas Blies and Stéphane Hueber-Blies: Biography

 The film is the centerpiece of an international transmedia social impact project denouncing the impunity of sexual violence in wartime.
 The transmedia project is built as an "active media that promotes the liberation of the word and thus fights against impunity".
 The Zero Impunity media, supported by more than 400,000 citizens around the world, was launched with the publication of the first investigation L'ADN de Sangaris in Médiapart (France), Internazionale (Italy), InfoLibre (Spain), Le Desk (Morocco), Inkyfada (Tunisia), Correctiv (Germany), Le Jeudi and Tageblatt (Luxembourg).
 The transmedia won the FIPA d'Or 2017 and was selected for the Visa d'Or de l'information France TV.
-The filmmakers have been invited to participate in numerous conferences including in the presence of Dr.Denis Mukwege (Nobel Peace Prize 2018) at the University of Angers in 2018.
-In the continuity of Zero Impunity the Blies brothers are currently preparing a new transmedia social impact project.

-In April 2021, they also decided to devote themselves to an intimate work (cinema and theater) on the traumas of their own childhood, as well as on the intergenerational traumas that inhabit their family history.
-To do so, they create L'Atelier du Fleuve.